 Borneo is one of those rare places where you can sense the adventure in the air, along with the green air from thousands of square miles of rainforest just waiting to be explored.
-Borneo is the third-largest island in the world and a virtual paradise on earth for anyone who shares a love for plants, wildlife, and adventure.
+Borneo is the third-largest island in the world and a virtual paradise for anyone who has a love of plants, wildlife, and adventure.

-The island of Borneo is divided between Malaysia, Indonesia, and the small, independent nation of Brunei.
-The Indonesian part of Borneo, known as Kalimantan, covers around 73% of the island, while Malaysian Borneo occupies the rest along the northern edge.
+The island of Borneo is divided among Malaysia, Indonesia, and the small, independent nation of Brunei.
+The Indonesian part of Borneo, known as Kalimantan, covers about 73 percent of the island, while Malaysian Borneo occupies the rest along the northern edge, along with tiny Brunei.

 Malaysian Borneo has two states, Sarawak and Sabah, that are separated by Brunei.
 Sarawak's capital of Kuching and Sabah's capital of Kota Kinabalu are the usual entry points; the two cities act as bases for exploring Borneo's wild attractions.